Michele Swanson: Research and career

 In 1996, Swanson joined the faculty at the University of Michigan.
 Swanson has studied how Legionella pneumophila remains virulent in different environments.
 She identified that the pathogen alternates between different cell types, one which is highly replicative and another which is highly transmissible that is primed to invade naïve hosts.
 After extended periods of starvation, L. pneumophila forms a highly infectious form.
 Swanson showed that L. pneumophila achieves these distinct cell types by coupling cellular differentiation to the metabolic state.

 L. pneumophila can cause sporadic outbreaks of Legionnaires' disease.
 This was responsible for the Flint water crisis that started in 2014.
 Swanson has studied the mechanisms that permit L. pneumophila to persist in water, looking to create a microbiology based system to assess the safety of public water systems.

 Academic service

-Swanson serves as the director of postgraduate studies and President's Advisory Commission on Women's Issues at the University of Michigan.
+Swanson serves as the director of postdoctoral studies at the University of Michigan Medical School and was a part of the President's Advisory Commission on Women's Issues at the University of Michigan.
 She was elected president of the American Society for Microbiology in 2018 and hosts the ASM podcast This Week in Microbiology.
 She was elected Fellow of the American Association for the Advancement of Science in 2019.